 12 February 2025

-The bill would create a legal right to clean air and require the government to achieve and maintain clean air in England.
-It would involve the UK Health Security Agency in deciding which pollutants to limit and by what levels, strengthen the powers of agencies to tackle air pollution, and establish a Citizens’ Commission for Clean Air that can bring or support legal action.
-It also requires that environmental principles guide the work of the Secretary of State and other national authorities.
+This bill would enshrine a right to breathe clean air and require the government to achieve and maintain clean air in England.
+It would involve the UK Health Security Agency in setting and reviewing air pollutants and their limits, expand powers for environmental bodies, and create a Citizens’ Commission for Clean Air that can take legal action if needed.

 Generated 21 February 2026